ComputationalRNABiology/pyicoteo/docs/pyicoteolib.rst

 Important functions::

     def __init__(self, file_format, read_half_open=False, frag_size=0, id=0, logger=True, filter_chunks=True, push_distance=0, buffer_size = 320000, temp_file_size = 8000000):
-        "Sorting buffer and file size is configurable through the ``buffer_size`` and ``temp_file_size`` parameters respectively.
+        """Sorting buffer and file size is configurable through the ``buffer_size`` and ``temp_file_size`` parameters respectively.
 This class can also preprocess the reads, applying it extension and displacement (push) conversions while sorting, optimizing speed.
-The sorting format defines how the sorting will be performed.""
+The sorting format defines how the sorting will be performed."""

     def sort(self, input, output=None, key=None, tempdirs=[]):
+        """key parameter defines the lambda function for sorting.
+A list of temporary directories can be provided for the sorting algorithm to use through the tempdirs parameter."""

 Credit